 Parameter Description Radius Enter a value for the size of the blur.
 The larger the value, the greater the blur effect.
 The blur radius is affected by the drawing scale and camera position.
 Directional Angle If you set the Blur Type to Directional, this sets the angle of the blur.
 The value goes from 0 to 360, with 0 meaning west, and angles going counterclockwise.
-For example: • 0: Blurs the image to the west. • 90: Blurs the image to the south. • 180: Blurs the image to the east. • 270: Blurs the image to the north.
+For example: 0: Blurs the image to the west.
+90: Blurs the image to the south.
+180: Blurs the image to the east.
+270: Blurs the image to the north.
 Directional Falloff Rate The distance where the blur fades from the edge of the image.
 Select a decimal value between 0 and 1.
-For example: O: Makes the blur fade out slowly, distributing the blur evenly from the edge of the character to the farthest edge of the blur.
+For example: 0: Makes the blur fade out slowly, distributing the blur evenly from the edge of the character to the farthest edge of the blur.
 1: Makes the blur fade out quickly.
 The blur is heaviest closer to the edge of the image.
-Multiplicative Multiplies the colours of the effect with the colours of the source image.
-This intensifies the effect.
-Colour Red The amount of red to subtract from the colour of the source image.
-To obtain a shadow effect, the value must be negative.
-Green The amount of green to subtract from the colour of the source image.
-To obtain a shadow effect, the value must be negative.
-Blue The amount of blue to subtract from the colour of the source image.
-To obtain a shadow effect, the value must be negative.
-Alpha The alpha value of the effect.
-Colour Swatch Opens the Colour Picker dialog, in which you can visually select a colour for the effect.
-Intensity Allows you to set the factor by which to multiply the intensity of the effect.
+Multiplicative Multiplies the RGB values contained in the underlying image by the RGB values contained in the effect that is linked to the matte port of the underlying image.
+The values being multiplied can be positive (highlight) or negative (tone).
+Colour Red The amount of red to add to the colour of the source image.
+To obtain a shadow effect, the value added will be negative.
+Green The amount of green to add to the colour of the source image.
+To obtain a shadow effect, the value added will be negative.
+Blue The amount of blue to add to the colour of the source image.
+To obtain a shadow effect, the value added will be negative.

+Description The alpha value of the effect.
+Opens the Colour Picker dialog, in which you can visually select a colour for the effect.
+Allows you to set the factor by which to multiply the intensity of the effect.
 This parameter can take a decimal value between 0 and 1.
 At 1, the effect is fully applied.
-At 0, the effect

-Parameter Description is not visible.
-Matte Invert Matte Inverts the matte used to generate the effect.
+At 0, the effect is not visible.
+Inverts the matte used to generate the effect.
 By default, the affect is applied to opaque areas of the matte and transparent areas of the matte are ignored.
 When this option is enabled, the effect is applied to transparent areas of the matte and opaque areas of the matte are ignored.
-Use Matte Colour Instead of using the colour in the Colour parameters, this uses the colours in the matte drawing to generate the effect.
+Instead of using the colour in the Colour parameters, this uses the colours in the matte drawing to generate the effect.
 NOTE The effect of this parameter is only visible in Render View mode.